Mitch Garver Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in the league.
+- The Yankees have a 3.71 team ERA that ranks fourth across all league pitching staffs.

-- The Yankees have the fifth-ranked team ERA among all MLB pitching staffs (3.74).
+- Yankees pitchers combine to give up 85 total home runs at a clip of 1.1 per game (to rank 16th in the league).

-- Yankees pitchers combine to surrender 84 total home runs at a rate of 1.1 per game (to rank 16th in the league).
+- Severino (0-2) gets the starting nod for the Yankees in his seventh start of the season.
+He's put together a 6.30 ERA in 30 2/3 innings pitched, with 28 strikeouts.

-- The righty's last time out came on Sunday against the Boston Red Sox, when he went 4 2/3 innings, surrendering two earned runs while allowing five hits.
+- The right-hander's last appearance was on Sunday against the Boston Red Sox, when he threw five innings, surrendering three earned runs while allowing seven hits.

-- The 27-year-old has an ERA of 4.65, with 9.2 strikeouts per nine innings, in 15 games this season.
-Opponents have a .281 batting average against him.
+- The 29-year-old has put together a 6.30 ERA and 8.4 strikeouts per nine innings across six games this season, while giving up a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.